pankleks/TypeScriptBuilder/README.md

 When applied on field/property it's type will be set to `any` and skips fruther type analizes.

 ### TSMap(name)
-Can be used on classes or structs to rename generated type:
+Can be used on class, struct or enum to rename generated type:
 ```cs
 [TSMap("Funky")]
 class MyCSharpClass